igor-vovk/cats-effect-simple-di/README.md

 * `lazy val` solves the problem that dependencies are instantiated only when they are accessed and only one instance is created.
 * `Allocator` is a wrapper around `Resource` that keeps track of an order of resource allocation and finalization.
-So when application is shut down, resources are shut down in the reverse to the order they were initialized.
+So when application is shut down, resources are shut down in reverse to the order they were initialized.
 * `Dependencies` initialization is wrapped in a `Resource` so that resources are shut down automatically, when the application finishes.